enotspe/fortinet-2-elasticsearch/docs/roadmap.md

 **Progress:** Slow but steady.
 Rome wasn't built in a day, and neither is the future of firewall log analytics. 🐉

-We're a [solo](engage.md#support-the-project) team working on this in our spare time because we're tired of the current state of security tooling.
+We're a [solo](engage.md#help-us-grow) team working on this in our spare time because we're tired of the current state of security tooling.
 Some of these features might take months.
 Some might take years.
 Some might prove to be dead ends.

 But we're committed to the journey.
 Every commit gets us closer.
 Every contributor accelerates the timeline.
 Every user who deploys FortiDragon validates that this problem is worth solving.

-**Want to make it go faster?** [Contribute](engage.md), [sponsor](engage.md#support-the-project), or just spread the word. 🚀
+**Want to make it go faster?** [Engage](engage.md), [help us grow](engage.md#help-us-grow), or just spread the word. 🚀